-When you add your hardware device(s) to Casa to create your multisig keyset, you're creating an entirely new set of public and private key pairs that are ready to receive and secure your Bitcoin.
+When you add your hardware device(s) to Casa to create your multisig keyset, you're creating an entirely new set of public and private key pairs that are ready to receive and secure your bitcoin.

-"I added the hardware device to Casa, but I don't see my bitcoin in Casa"
+If I added the hardware device to Casa, why don't I see my bitcoin in Casa App?

 If you have funds on the hardware device's single-signature wallet, it's expected that you would not be able to see those funds in Casa.
 Your BTC does not automatically become secured by multisig just by adding the hardware device(s) to Casa.

-In other words, you aren't importing your existing hardware device keys to Casa, but rather using the hardware device as part of a different, initially-empty, newly-created keyset.
+In other words, you aren't importing your existing hardware device keys to Casa, but rather using the hardware device as part of a different, initially empty, newly-created keyset.

 In order for your funds to be secured with Casa multisig, you'll need to send your BTC to the deposit address shown in your Casa App's multisig keyset.

-- If you're using a Coldcard, you would send funds to Casa using an open-source app software like Electrum.
+- If you're using a Coldcard, you would send funds to Casa using an open-source app like Electrum.

-"When I add my hardware device to Casa, will it affect the other funds on it?"
+When I add my hardware device to Casa, will it affect the other funds on it?

-"Can my backup seed phrase restore the Casa signing key?"
+Can my backup seed phrase restore the Casa signing key?

-Yes - if you've retained the seed phrase for your hardware device, then that seed phrase can be used to recreate your Casa signing key on a new hardware device, without making any changes to your keyset.
+Yes, if you've retained the seed phrase for your hardware device, then that seed phrase can be used to recreate your Casa signing key on a new hardware device, without making any changes to your keyset.